nrkfeller/ProRoRProject/README.md

 66-67 navigation bar dropdow menu nav partial and customscss - access to new restricted to logged in users - overwrite before action for likes

-69-70 updated styles and CSS display chockboxes indexhtml, shohtml, _form, customscss
+68-69 updated styles and CSS display chockboxes indexhtml, shohtml, _form, customscss

+70 administrator permissions
+  Create an admin that can change edit everything and delete items
+  - add migration admin - coursecontroller(current_user action) - courses.show.html